Simone Boisecq: Career

 Boisecq was a journalist for the Agence France-Presse before devoting herself to art.
 Her early aesthetic influences were primitive art, the landscapes of Algeria and Brittany, and her admiration and friendships with surrealist poets and painters.
 As a young artist with a rising career in Paris, Boisecq established friendships with Brancusi, Picasso and Zadkine.
 She received critical praise for her work by the artist Germaine Richier in 1956.
 Her work has been described a synthesis between abstraction and figuration.

 Boisecq has exhibited her work widely.
 Between 1999 and 2001, retrospective exhibitions of her work were presented in France, Germany, and Portugal.
 Between 2011 and 2013, a traveling exhibition of Boisecq and Karl-Jean Longuet's works, titled From sculpture to the dreamed city, was presented at the Musée des Beaux-Arts de Reims, at the Musée de l'Évêché de Limoges, at the Musée Sainte-Croix of Poitiers and at the Musée Unterlinden of Colmar.

 A monograph of her work, Simone Boiscq: La Période Sauvage (1946–1960) was published in 2018.
 In 2021, an exhibition of her and Longuet's work was presented in Auray, along with an accompanying book.

 Collections

 Boisecq's works are found in numerous museum collections, including the Musée des Beaux-Arts d'Agen; Musée Unterlinden Musée des Beaux-Arts de Dijon; Centre Pompidou, among others.

 Personal life and death

-In 1946, she met Karl-Jean Longuet, also a sculptor.
+In 1946, she met Karl-Jean Longuet, also a sculptor., who was great grandson of Karl Marx.

 She died on August 6, 2012, and is buried in the Père-Lachaise Cemetery in Paris.